MineRobber9000/smwrngb/README.md

 A port of the SMW RNG algorithm to the GameBoy.

 The meat of the algorithm is in `smwrng.asm`.
-The other ASM files are mostly for the test ROM, which will tick the RNG every minute.
+The other ASM files are mostly for the test ROM, which will tick the RNG every second.

 # Credits